Best energy giving foods - Right Shift Best energy giving foods - Right Shift

 Salmon is a source of omega-3 fatty acids.
 These essential fats may boost heart health and are a great source of energy.
 This fatty fish also has high protein content that might support muscle function and recovery!

-Eggs stand out as a popular protein source, having all essential amino acids.
-Packed with vitamins, minerals, and healthy fats, eggs are a quick and easily digestible energy source.
+Eggs stand out as a popular protein source, having all the essential amino acids.
+Packed with vitamins, minerals, and healthy fats, eggs are quick and easily digestible energy giving food that supports both strength and stamina.

 Turkey is another source of protein with a low-fat content.
 It may provide quick energy and support serotonin production for mood stability.